 - Combine: In a bowl, combine the sliced vegetables and garlic and pour the generous amount of kosher salt.
 Make sure that each piece is coated well.

 - Refrigerate: Cover the bowl and refrigerate for 2 to 4 hours, with occasional stirring.

 - Rinse: Take the bowl out of the refrigerator and rinse the mixture with water for about 3 to 4 minutes then, drain.

 - Simmer: In the saucepan, combine the sugar, water, vinegar, and spices.
 Cook until the mixture simmers for about 2 minutes.
 Add in the cucumber mixture.
-When the mixture is almost coming to boil, remove from heat and cool.
+When the mixture is almost coming to a boil, remove it from heat and cool.

 - Preserve: Once the mixture is cooled to room temperature, transfer to clean jars, and then, refrigerate.

-How to can:
+How to can?

 In canning, you let the brine solution boil along with the cukes.
 Then, quickly transfer them into jars leaving about half an inch of headspace.
 Seal the jars and process in the canner for about 10 minutes more.
 Once cooled, you can then refrigerate the jars.

 But this recipe does not call for any other canning equipment since you can just pop it in the refrigerator once you have transferred the mixture and brine into the jars.
 It is that easy!

 Left in the refrigerator, they last for a month.
 The shelf life can be extended up to a year if proper canning is done.